Jleagle/ddns/README.md

-# ddns-digital-ocean
+# ddns

-Currently only works with IPv4
+Currently, only works with IPv4